-There are different types of riders that can be added to certain policies, but not all riders will make sense to add to your coverage.
-You can pick which rider fits your needs.
-It’s also important to note not all riders are available for every type of life insurance coverage.
-Here are several examples of riders:
+There are various insurance riders, but not all will make sense for your particular situation.
+Understanding the different options will help you make a decision when it comes to picking which best fits your needs.
+It’s also important to note that not all riders are available for every type of life insurance coverage and some riders incur an additional cost.

-- Guaranteed Purchased Option — This rider allows you to periodically purchase additional whole life insurance up to the amount stated in the policy without a medical exam.
+The guaranteed purchase option allows you to periodically purchase additional whole life insurance up to the amount stated in the policy without a medical exam.

-- Waiver of Premium — If you experience a total disability that continues for at least 90 consecutive days, premiums will be waived for the duration of that disability.³
+With this rider, if you experience a total disability that continues for at least 90 consecutive days, premiums will be waived for the duration of your disability.

-³Availalbe on Farm Bureau’s Whole Life and Term Life policies.
+Availability: Farm Bureau’s Whole Life and Term Life policies

-⁴Available on Farm Bureau’s Whole Life, Universal Life and Indexed Universal Life policies.
+Availability: Farm Bureau’s Whole Life, Universal Life and Indexed Universal Life policies